domokane/FinancePy/financepy/products/README.txt

-The folder contains a set of sub-folders, one for a specific category of financial derivative.
+The folder contains a set of sub-folders, one for each specific category of financial derivative.